Subscribe to get more!

 The result – slow cooked food!

 My first test this year was on a clear day with an air temperature of 21 degrees.
 The pot got to 60 degrees and stayed there.
 Obviously, the hotter the day, the hotter the inside temperature will be.
-The fan didn’t seem to make a difference to the temperature on that first test.
+The fan didn’t seem to make a difference to the temperature but probably distributes the heat more evenly.

 These ovens are best for things that benefit from being cooked slowly.
 Anything that you can roast or bake.
 I like doing potatoes and carrots in our cooker.
 Peas, beans, all that good stuff.
 Rice and beans do well, just add the same amount of water to them that you would do when cooking, then half a cup more.